p0gram3r/katas/04_Mastermind/README.md

 ### Level 4

-Same as level 3, plus: The number of colored pegs in a pattern rises from 4 to 5 and the number of available colors is increased to 8 (by adding PINK and CYAN)
+Same as level 3, plus: The number of colored pegs in a pattern increases from 4 to 5 and the number of available colors is increased to 8 (by adding PINK and CYAN)